Non Communicable Diseases in Adolescents: Risk Factors and Prevention

 As per the study of World Health Organization (2023), it shows that about 74% of the deaths globally are linked to different non communicable diseases, which starts from teenage years.
 The most concerning part is that over 80% of adolescents are physically inactive and taking unhealthy diets is now a trend.

-The actual growth period of human is adolescent time which determines the healthy habits for rest life.
+Adolescence is one of the most important stages for physical, emotional, and behavioural development.
 Hence, if an adolescent is linked with unhealthy choices, it may silently build disease risk in future.
 So the adolescent must be informed about their healthy future.

 In this article, you will find-out: